Flood Advisory issued for Catron by NWS - NewsBreak

 Flood Advisory issued for Catron by NWS

-Effective: 2021-08-02 16:38:00 MDT Expires: 2021-08-02 19:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-10 12:10:00 MDT Expires: 2021-08-10 15:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Both localized and distant heavy rainfall will create sudden and dangerous flows in arroyos and over low water crossings.
-Target Area: Catron The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northwestern Catron County in west central New Mexico * Until 745 PM MDT. * At 438 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause arroyo and small stream flooding.
-Up to 1.5 inches of rain have fallen. * Some locations that will experience flooding include Quemado Lake and Old Horse Springs.
-Hazardous water levels are expected in Carrizo Wash, Agua Fria Creek, and over the headwaters of Largo Creek and Mangas Creek.
-Hazardous ponding will impact Routes 32 and 103 in spots.
+Remember, ditches are deadly.
+A gentle flow of water can become a raging torrent in a few minutes.
+Most flood related deaths occur in automobiles.
+Do not attempt to cross water covered bridges, dips, or low water crossings.
+Target Area: Catron The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northwestern Catron County in west central New Mexico * Until 315 PM MDT. * At 1210 PM MDT, Doppler radar indicated heavy rain due to thunderstorms along a line extending from near Red Hill to Pietown.
+Up to 1.25 inches of rain have fallen.
+This will cause arroyo and small stream flooding. * Some locations that will experience flooding include Quemado, Quemado Lake, Salt Lake and Red Hill.
+Increasing water flows are expected in Carrizo Wash, Largo Creek, Escondido Creek, and Mangas Creek.
 Additional rainfall amounts up to 0.75 inches are expected over the area.
-The potential exists for flash flooding to develop.alerts.weather.gov
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0